as2518/ConfigCollector/README.md

 ]
 ```

-After running this tool, the gotten router configuration is saved under "router_config" directory.
+After running this tool as default setting, the gotten router configuration is saved under "router_config" directory.

 Example: